‘We don’t just want to sit around worrying about the world,’ say campaigners

 Penarth resident Sandy Clubb, 41, attended the 10-year event after a five-year break from the group.

-“I am a working parent and I think it is exhausting thinking about climate change.
+“I am a working parent and I think it is exhausting thinking about climate change,” she said.

 “I am interested in how we can support each other, quite often we forget about supporting people.”

-Ms Clubb attended the first ever meeting in 2009 with her 3-week-old son.
+Ms Clubb attended the first ever meeting in 2009 with her three-week-old son.